shankar-dh/GitHub-Actions/README.md

 - if: success() checks if the tests passed successfully and runs the "Tests passed successfully" message.
 - if: failure() checks if the tests failed and runs the "Tests failed" message.

+**unittest_action.yml** <br>
-unittest_action.yml Please refer this file for your reference
+ Please refer [this](https://github.com/shankar-dh/IE7374-Lab-01/blob/main/.github/workflows/unittest_action.yml) file for your reference

-Workflow Name: This GitHub Actions workflow is named "Python Unittests."
+1. Workflow Name: This GitHub Actions workflow is named "Python Unittests."
-Event Trigger: The workflow is triggered by the "push" event, specifically when changes are pushed to the main branch.
+2. Event Trigger: The workflow is triggered by the "push" event, specifically when changes are pushed to the main branch.
-Jobs: The workflow defines a single job named "build" that runs on the ubuntu-latest virtual machine environment.
+3. Jobs: The workflow defines a single job named "build" that runs on the ubuntu-latest virtual machine environment.

-Steps:
+4. Steps:
-Checkout code: This step uses the actions/checkout@v2 action to check out the code from the repository.
+- Checkout code: This step uses the actions/checkout@v2 action to check out the code from the repository.
 It ensures that the workflow has access to the latest code.
-Set up Python: The "Set up Python" step uses the actions/setup-python@v2 action to configure the Python environment.
+- Set up Python: The "Set up Python" step uses the actions/setup-python@v2 action to configure the Python environment.
 It specifies that Python version 3.8 should be used.
-Install Dependencies: This step runs the command pip install -r requirements.txt to install the project's Python dependencies.
+- Install Dependencies: This step runs the command pip install -r requirements.txt to install the project's Python dependencies.
 It assumes that the project's dependencies are listed in the requirements.txt file.
-Run unittests: In this step, the unittest tests are executed using the command python -m unittest test.test_unittest.
+- Run unittests: In this step, the unittest tests are executed using the command python -m unittest test.test_unittest.
 It runs the unittest test suite defined in the test.test_unittest module.
-Notify on success: This step uses conditional logic with if: success() to check if all the unittest tests passed successfully.
+- Notify on success: This step uses conditional logic with if: success() to check if all the unittest tests passed successfully.
 If they did, it runs the message "Unit tests passed successfully."
-Notify on failure: Similarly, this step uses conditional logic with if: failure() to check if any of the unittest tests failed.
+- Notify on failure: Similarly, this step uses conditional logic with if: failure() to check if any of the unittest tests failed.
 If any test failed, it runs the message "Unit tests failed."